-What exactly is a sales funnel, and why does your manager keep going on about it?
+But what exactly are the different elements of the sales funnel, and why is understanding them so important?
 That’s precisely what we’re here to answer.
-This article will teach you everything you need to know about sales funnels, including why they exist in the first place, how you can create a good one, and how to avoid common sales funnel failures often made by the less-than-experienced.
-We’ll also teach you how to use monday.com to create a simple, high-performing sales funnel.
+This article will teach you everything you need to know about the sales funnel, including why it exists in the first place, how to bring it to life with a CRM, and how to avoid common sales funnel failures often made by the less-than-experienced.
+We’ll also introduce the monday sales CRM as a key software to help you to create a simple, high-performing sales funnel.

 What is a sales funnel?

 Let’s start simple.
 A sales funnel is a metaphor for the stages that a potential customer has to take in order to become an actual customer.

 The funnel metaphor was adopted to represent the idea that you’ll start with a wide pool of leads, which will only narrow from there.
 That’s because prospects drop out of the sales funnel at various stages, either because they realized the timing wasn’t right, or they found another solution.

 There are several different ways to conceptualize the sales funnel, but they all represent these three basic phases in more detail, representing the entire process prospective buyers go through.

 More complex funnel models, like this one, flesh out those three stages to more accurately represent the micro-steps your buyers take.